orisai/scheduler/docs/README.md

 `bin/console scheduler:run`

+Options:

-- use `--json` to output json with job info and result
+- `--json` - output json with job info and result

 You can also change crontab settings to use command instead: